Dudukun/Fix_My_Code_Challenge/0x00-challenge/README.md

-Please take a look at my implementation of printing a square in Javascript:
+Please find here my implementation of a User class in Python